 Even the most technically skilled developer must be able to patiently, concisely and simply explain technical concepts to non-techies – whether that’s colleagues or clients.
 An easy way to test a developer’s tech knowledge is to ask them to explain a technical concept.
 Use our tech alphabet if you’re not sure what a tech term means!

 3. Time management

-So much code, so little time.
+So much code, so little time!
 When multiple projects with conflicting time delays and pressures are on the horizon, time management & organisation becomes critical.
 Don’t wait until half way through an important project to find out a developer has no time management skills…

-Work sometimes (/often) throws us a curveball.
-Developers must be able to deal with – and adapt to – unforeseen circumstances that are out of their control.
+Work sometimes throws us a curveball.
+So developers must be able to deal with – and adapt to – unforeseen circumstances that are out of their control.
 Your candidates need to be flexible, adaptable and agile – the first term in our tech alphabet!

 6. Communication skills

 Whether it’s communicating with colleagues, explaining a programming decision to the boss or relaying issues with a project to clients, communication is crucial.

 Being prepared to be held accountable for their own work is a necessary soft skill in the tech world.
 The quicker errors in code are accounted for, the quicker they can be fixed – whether or not the developer is responsible for the mistake.